17 Overview of Julia commands

 • By default, the cells are reactive.
 This means when a variable in one cell is changed, then any references to that variable are also updated – like a spreadsheet.
 This is fantastic for updating several computations at once.
 However it means variable names can not be repeated within a page.
 Pedagogically, it is convenient to use variable names and function names (e.g., x and f) repeatedly, but this is only possible if they are within a let block or a function body.

-• To not repeat names, but to be able to reference a value from cell-to-cell, some Unicode variants are used within a page.
+• To not repeat names, but to be able to reference a value from cell-to-cell, some Unicode variants may be used within a page.
 Visually these look familiar, but typing the names requires some understanding of Unicode input.
 The primary usages is bold italic (e.g., \bix[tab] or \bif[tab]) or bold face (e.g. \bfx[tab] or \bff[tab]).

 17.3 Augmenting base Julia